Understanding the Illegal Market for Personal Information_dark photo of hands typing on a keyboard

 • Using numbers and symbols in unexpected places

-• Making each password well over 10 characters long
+• Creating passwords well over 10 characters long

 Understanding the Illegal Market for Personal Information_personal info dsiplayed on a cybercriminals monitor

 When companies experience a data breach, they are required to let you know.
-However, you may not receive the notification, or you may not have realized the importance if there was not an immediate negative impact.
+However, you may not have received the notification, or you may not have realized its importance if there had not been an immediate negative impact.
 Practice due diligence in financial security by periodically researching data breaches on your own.

 For example, you can check to see if your email address has been involved in a breach by using the “Have I Been Pwned” website.
 The system will let you know how many data breaches have involved your email.